-Note: Provincial statues and provincial traffic violations may appear in incident files as Most Serious Violation 2, 3 or 4 (VIOL2, police services have the option to submit these violations to the CCJS, these data are not in scope for the Uniform Crime Reporting Survey, therefore are not submitted consistently or verified.
-Specifically, data users should not analyze data for the following violation codes:
+Note: Provincial statues and provincial traffic violations may appear in incident files as Most Serious Violation 2, 3 or 4 (VIOL2, VIOL3, VIOL4) but should NOT be used for analysis.
+While police services have the option to submit these violations to the CCJS, these data are not in scope for the Uniform Crime Reporting Survey, therefore are not submitted consistently or verified.
+Specifically, data users should not analyze data for the following violation codes: 7100, 7200, 7300, 8100, 9510, 9520 and 9530.